marijanbrvar/Weather-App/README.md

 ## Getting Started

 **Click at the above link "Live demo."
 After the application opens, please type the city's name in the current weather situation, e.g., Belgrade.
 Depending on the time zone of the selected city application, it will render different visuals to show whether it is day or night time.
-Right belove the primary visual, there is also an icon representing current weather and a textual description.**
+Right below the primary visual, there is also an icon representing current weather and a textual description.**

 To get a local copy up and running, follow these simple example steps.